KyrosKrane/Nathria-LFR-Notes/README.md

 ### Lady Inerva Darkvein:
 `/i Soak the small red circles on the ground.
 If you get a big red circle around you, run JUST outside of the melee group.
+DO NOT RUN FAR.
 You will drop an add.
 Whole raid kills it.`

 `/i If you get linked by lines, RUN OUT and put the lines over the red balls.
 Just like connect the dots.
 YOU MUST DO THIS OR YOU WIPE US.
 Hero on third anima canister.`